13w13/A_Shiny_App_for_the_Millenium_Development_Goals/README.md

 # A Shiny App for the Millenium Development Goals
-author: Julieva Cohen, Alexandra, Antoine Settelen, Simon Weiss
+Julieva Cohen, Alexandra, Antoine Settelen, Simon Weiss

 ---